tubearchivist/tubearchivist/CONTRIBUTING.md

 ## Wiki

-The wiki is where all user functions are explained in detail.
+The wiki is where all user functions are documented in detail.
 These pages are mirrored into the **docs** folder of the repo.
 This allows for pull requests and all other features like regular code.
 Make any changes there, and I'll sync them with the wiki tab.

 ## Development Environment